adm-j/OnlineCTR_Steamdeck_Guide/guide.md

 you have got this far it's time to test it in gaming mode.

 19) Go to gaming mode and try to play it.
-You should have both windows open.
-Using the steam button, open a menu to allow you to switch between the client and Duckstation.
-Use this to select the client and type your username in and switch back.
+Using the steam button, you will have a menu that will allow you to switch between the client and Duckstation - note that you may need to enable developer mode first, which you can find in the steam settings in gaming mode.
+Use this to select the client and type your username in (steam button + b to bring up virtual keyboard) and switch back.
 If everything was done correctly, you should connect and get online!
-If you can't switch windows, check if developer mode is enabled in steam settings.